-Most contemporary reports of Wilde's lecture in Lincoln, Nebraska on April 24, 1882 name City Hall as the location for his lecture; one other report says he lectured at the opera house.
+Most contemporary reports of Wilde's lecture in Lincoln, Nebraska on April 24, 1882 name the location of his lecture as City Hall; but another report says he lectured at the opera house.
 Neither of these is entirely wrong, but neither alone allows us to be definitive.
+Let us dig beneath these references to find the true venue.

 1) the City Hall